 Do You Need Reservations For Disney World On Christmas?

 This is especially important if you are hoping to be in the Magic Kingdom or EPCOT on Christmas Day and New Year’s Eve.
-These are the two busiest days of the year, so expect reservations to be booked up well in advance of this time.
+These are the two busiest days of the year.
+Expect reservations to be booked up well in advance of this time.

-On top of your park reservations, you also need to think about booking your resort well in advance of your stay.
+On top of your park reservations, you also need to think about booking your walt disney word resort hotel well in advance of your stay.
 This is particularly important for anyone looking for larger accommodation options or the most popular resorts in Walt Disney World.

 What Is There To Do At Disney World During Christmas?